SyneruJDorner/python_personal_std_lib/README.md

-# A simple python standard library
+# A simple python library
 A portable little library for myself to quickly build and prototype or flesh out small running apps.

 **Running:**<br/>